-CERTIFICATE OPTION AVAILABLE
+ADDITIONAL CERTIFICATE OPTION AVAILABLE

-An e-HIM (electronic-Health Information Management) certificate is also offered in collaboration with TCC's Networking & Convergence Technologies program.
-This 43-credit certificate is designed to complement the Registered Health Information Technician (RHIT) or Registered Health Information Administrator (RHIA) credential.
+An e-HIM (electronic-Health Information Management) certificate is also offered in collaboration with TCC's Networking & Cyber Security program.
+This 43-44 credit certificate is designed to compliment the Registered Health Information Technician (RHIT) or Registered Health Information Administrator (RHIA) credential.
 The certificate program provides information technology skills that allow HIM professionals to participate on health information management IT teams working in electronic development and/or management of health information.
-For more information, visit www.tacomacc.edu/ehimcertificateprogram.
+For more information visit www.tacomacc.edu/academics/areasofstudy/healthinformationma nagement/e-himcertificateprogram.